-- > It poses a threat or causes harm to another pupil - > It could have repercussions for the orderly running of the school - > It adversely affects the reputation of the school - > The pupil is identifiable as a member of the school
+- It poses a threat or causes harm to another pupil, staff member or member of the public. - It could have repercussions for the orderly running of the school. - It adversely affects the reputation of the school. - The pupil is identifiable as a member of the school.

-Sanctions will only be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member.
+The issuing of sanctions will be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member.

-7.9 Suspected criminal behaviour
+7.9 Suspected Criminal Behaviour